Nick's

-Nick's (Nick's Tavern) was a tavern and jazz club located at the northwest corner of 10th Street and 7th Avenue in the Greenwich Village neighborhood of the borough of Manhattan, New York City, which was at its peak in the 1940s and 1950s.
+Nick's (Nick's Tavern) was a tavern and jazz club located in the Greenwich Village neighborhood of the borough in Manhattan, New York City, which peaked in popularity during the 1940s and 1950s.
+It was notable for its position, because most popular jazz clubs at this time were located on 52nd street.
+Nick's, however, was placed on an unusually-shaped property off the northwest corner of 10th Street and 7th Avenue.

-Many jazz artists performed at the club including Bill Saxton (a Friday night regular), Pee Wee Russell, Muggsy Spanier, Miff Mole, and Joe Grauso, among others.
+Many artists performed at the club including Bill Saxton (a Friday night regular), Sister Rosetta Tharpe, Duke Ellington, Billie Holiday, Pee Wee Russell, Muggsy Spanier, Miff Mole and Joe Grauso, among others.
 Artists like Miles Davis and John Coltrane used to visit the pub to relax after their own gigs.
 During the early 1950s, the club was noted for its regular Phil Napoleon and The Original Memphis Five Dixieland performances.
+Dick Hyman, a regular at the club, remembered the club's "Sizzling Steaks," a kitchen specialty, and the signature wall decor.
+“We used to put lit cigarettes in the mouths of the moose heads, which would drive the maitre d’s crazy,” Hyman recalled.
+The club had a bar which served soft drinks and alcohol.